jowharshamshiri/boxmux/docs/plugin-system.md

 # Plugin System

-BoxMux includes a plugin system for extending functionality with dynamic component loading, security validation, custom UI components, and streaming data sources.
+BoxMux includes a plugin system for extending functionality with dynamic component loading, security validation, custom UI components, and data sources.

 ## Table of Contents